Ohtani gets special award from MLB for 2-way All-Star season

 “This award is not given out every year, so I know how special it is,” Ohtani said through his translator.
 “I’m not fully sure if I really deserve it, but since Mr. Manfred’s going to give it to me, I’m going to accept it.”

+Selig created the honor in 1998 to commemorate Cal Ripken Jr.’s record streak of 2,632 consecutive games played.
+The last time it had been presented was in 2014: to Vin Scully for his 65 years as a baseball broadcaster, and to Derek Jeter, for his postseason records for hits (200), runs (111) and total bases (302).

 After missing all of 2019 on the mound following Tommy John surgery, and pitching only twice last season, Ohtani threw 130 1/3 innings this year.
-The right-handed pitcher had thrown only 53 1/3 innings in 12 MLB starts before this year, 10 of those as a rookie in 2018.
+The right-hander had thrown only 53 1/3 innings in 12 major league starts before this season, 10 of those as a rookie in 2018.

 Ohtani said he never felt tired or exhausted and was already ready to get going with his offseason workouts and throwing program.